Amanda Charrier de Assis

 She took trips to Japan to train with Manaka Sensei in the years prior to his announcement that he would be moving to America to live and teach for a time, and she was extremely fortunate to already be living in Baltimore when Manaka Sensei announced that this was the very city he had chosen to make his home for the duration of his time spent living and teaching in America.
 So from April of 2001 to May of 2004 she had the great fortune to live less than 10 miles from the Honbu Dojo and Manaka Sensei.
 Since Manaka Sensei has returned to Japan she has continued to travel there to train with him, as well as to locations around America and Europe when he was still teaching abroad.

 She received her dojocho license in March of 2004, just two months before Manaka Sensei returned to Japan.
 She was the first person ever to be awarded menkyo kaiden in any Jinen Ryu lineage (Jinen Ryu Tantojutsu, April 2013).
 Since then she has attained the rank of rokudan, and has been awarded menkyo kaiden in other Jinen Ryu lineages, including Jinen Ryu Bikenjutsu, Jinen Ryu Nitojutsu, Jinen Ryu Juttejutsu, and Jinen Ryu Kusarifundojutsu.

-She holds a PhD in geology and has just returned to Baltimore after living for over two years in Rio de Janeiro, Brazil, where she also studied capoeira, the Portuguese language, and Brazilian culture.
+She holds a PhD in geology and has recently returned to Baltimore after living for over two years in Rio de Janeiro, Brazil, where she also studied capoeira, the Portuguese language, and Brazilian culture.

 Dojocho Kenneth Letendre (martial name 忍虎 “Oshi Take”) began training in Japanese martial arts in 1996.
 He first met Manaka Sensei on a trip to Japan in 1999, when he visited the Honbu Dojo in Noda.
 He was fortunate enough to be living in Baltimore when Manaka Sensei temporarily relocated the Honbu Dojo here from 2001 to 2004 and many excellent martial artists were visiting or moving to Baltimore to train with him.